NVIDIA/NVFlare/examples/advanced/vertical_xgboost/README.md

 Next, we can use `FedXGBHistogramExecutor` and set XGBoost training parameters in `config_fed_client.json`, or define new training logic by overwriting the `xgb_train()` method.

 Lastly, we must subclass `XGBDataLoader` and implement the `load_data()` method.
 For vertical federated learning, it is important when creating the `xgb.Dmatrix` to set `data_split_mode=1` for column mode, and to specify the presence of a label column `?format=csv&label_column=0` for the csv file.
+To support PSI, the dataloader can also read in the dataset based on the calculated intersection, and split the data into training and validation.

 > **_NOTE:_** For secure mode, make sure to provide the required certificates for the federated communicator.
-As of now, GPUs are not yet supported by vertical federated XGBoost.
+Also as of now, GPUs are not yet supported by vertical federated XGBoost.

 ## Run the Example
-Run a job using the simulator (feel free to modify the number of clients and other arguments in `prepare_data.sh` and `prepare_job_config.sh` and run beforehand as desired):
+Run the vertical xgboost job:
 ```
-nvflare simulator ./jobs/vertical_xgboost_2 -w /tmp/nvflare/workspaces/vertical_xgboost -n 2 -t 2
+nvflare simulator ./jobs/vertical_xgb_2 -w /tmp/nvflare/vertical_xgb -n 2 -t 2
 ```

 The model will be saved to `test.model.json`.

+(Feel free to modify arguments such as number of clients and dataset sizes in `prepare_data.sh` and `prepare_job_config.sh` as desired, and rerun the psi and vertical xgboost jobs)

 ## Results
 Model accuracy can be visualized in tensorboard:
 ```
-tensorboard --logdir /tmp/nvflare/vertical_xgboost
+tensorboard --logdir /tmp/nvflare/vertical_xgb
 ```

 An example training (pink) and validation (orange) AUC graph from running vertical XGBoost on HIGGS.